-If you want to try another frosting, here are a few that would pair well with this cake!
+Of course!
+If you want to try another frosting, here are a few that would pair well with this cake:

 - When measuring your flour, make sure to stir it around, spoon it into your measuring cup, and level it off with the back of a knife.